marbl/metAMOS/README.md

 ```
 soap_v105	SOAPdenovo v1.05	Li Y, Hu Y, Bolund L, Wang J: State of the art de novo assembly of human genomes from massively parallel sequencing data.Human genomics 2010, 4:271-277.
 ```
-The citation will be automatically printed by metAMOS whenever a run uses the specified tool.
+The citation will be automatically printed by MetAMOS whenever a run uses the specified tool.

 ###### 4) For ANNOTATE tools, we also need a way to convert the output to Krona.
-By default, metAMOS will look for an Import\<toolName\>.pl script.
+By default, MetAMOS will look for an Import\<toolName\>.pl script.
 If one is not found, it will rely on a generic import which will assumed a tab-delimited format:
 ```
 contig/readID	NCBI Taxonomy ID
 ```